 What makes a good landing page design?

 Building a landing page might seem easy, but there are a lot of things you have to keep in mind in order to provide the best user experience possible.
-Whether you’re creating it from scratch or using Squarespace landing page builder, it should be able to convey a clear, valuable message and give a strong offer.
+Whether you’re creating it from scratch or using a landing page builder, it should be able to convey a clear, valuable message and give a strong offer.

 As visual content is an essential part of the landing page, in this article we will focus on presenting landing page best practices from a design perspective.
 From our point of view, the recipe for success contains a pinch of interactivity and a series of engaging landing page animations that help to maximize visitor retention.

 To attract eyeballs to your content, you need to create attractive visuals.
-Making such videos is not possible without the expertise and an animation tool.
+Making such videos is not possible without expertise and an animation tool.

 You can produce great animation with affordable software.
 And using such tools you get the freedom to build fully customized and professional videos for your audience.